 Preeti Mishra, J.D., C.W.L.S.

-Preeti Mishra is a founding member of DAC and serves as the Chief Financial Officer and Secretary of the Board.
-Her current work at DAC includes being the Mentor Parent Program Director and having extensive involvement with the Finance/Operations side of the organization.
+Preeti Mishra is a founding member of DAC and serves as the Interim Chief Executive Officer and Chief Operating Officer.
+Her current work at DAC includes overseeing all of the finance/operations/human resources side of the organization, providing administrative supervision to several staff attorneys, and guiding the organization’s growth strategies as part of the executive team.
 She has previously been the Supervising Attorney of one of the main law offices, Family Legal Advocates.
-Ms. Mishra has been dedicated to the Juvenile Dependency field since 2001 and is certified as a Child Welfare Law Specialist through the National Association of Counsel for Children.
-She has also been a voting member of Santa Clara County’s Child Abuse Council, and during her commission, held roles as the Treasurer and the Allocations Committee Chair.
+Preeti has been dedicated to the Juvenile Dependency field since 2001 and is certified as a Child Welfare Law Specialist through the National Association of Counsel for Children.
+She has also been a voting member of Santa Clara County’s Child Abuse Prevention Council, and during her commission, held roles as the Treasurer and the Allocations Committee Chair.
 Her past nonprofit experience includes being the Deputy Director at Exhale, and her previous legal work consists of varied positions in the Family Law field.
-Ms. Mishra received her B.A. from the University of California, Berkeley in Rhetoric with a minor in German in 1994.
-In 1998, Ms. Mishra was awarded a J.D. from the University of San Francisco.
+Preeti received her B.A. from the University of California, Berkeley in Rhetoric with a minor in German in 1994.
+In 1998, she was awarded a J.D. from the University of San Francisco.